 Kuala Lumpur – Kuala Lumpur, Malaysia’s capital, is defined by a modern skyline with the Petronas Twin Towers standing out from all the buildings.
 It won’t take you long to fall in love with Kuala Lumpur; while the city is easy to get around by using the MRT, it is an absolute joy to walk around neighborhoods such as China Town or Little India.
 Make sure to stay a couple of days in the city, there is enough to see and to do before you head to your next destination!

 Cameron Highlands – Looking for peace, quite and tranquility?
 The Cameron Highlands are the way to go… Up in the mountains you can escape from the heat and enjoy the beautiful and lush green tea fields.
 The mild heat and freshness of the mountains make it a perfect spot to go hiking for a day, or perhaps even two.
-Besides the tea fields you can opt to go strawberry picking or, of course, enjoy the delicious tea.
+Besides the tea fields you can opt to go strawberry picking or, of course, enjoy the delicious tea, there are many things to do in the Cameron Highlands!

-Malacca – A small town on your way from Kuala Lumpur to Singapore.
+Melaka – A small town on your way from Kuala Lumpur to Singapore.
 A perfect two night short stop to admire more of Malaysia’s diverse cities.
-Malacca has a rich colonial past, which can be seen in the large diversity of architecture.
+Melaka has a rich colonial past, which can be seen in the large diversity of architecture.
 Besides that, it is also known to be a UNESCO World Heritage site.
-Head over to Jonker Street to find cute little cafes and some delicious Malaysian food!
+Tasting the delicious street food in Melaka and admiring the colonial buildings is just one of the many things to do in Melaka!

 George Town, Penang – One of the most popular destinations on Peninsular Malaysia, and we sure understand why.
 George Town, a UNESCO World Heritage Site, can be found in Penang, and is famous for its street art, British colonial buildings and Chinese shop houses.
 The city makes a true multicultural combination and delicious food is sold on every street corner.
 George town will keep you amazed for days and the relaxed vibe hanging around the island will make it hard to continue to the next place!

 Ipoh – Looking for a more off the beaten path destination?
 Visit the small town of Ipoh.
 Conveniently located between Kuala Lumpur and Penang it is a perfect stop in between!
 While Ipoh has only recently been gaining popularity from foreign travelers and tourists, it is well worth a place in your itinerary.
 Ipoh is home to the traditional Malaysian white coffee, and just like Penang, has some absolute stunning street art that deserve a bit of your time.
-Combine that with some tasty street food, which can be found easily, and you have the perfect place for backpackers.
+Combine that with shopping for some incredible Malaysia souvenirs and some tasty street food, which can be found easily, and you have the perfect place for backpackers.

 Things to do in Malaysia